puranjaigarg783/pitchagent/Mult-Agent.md

 - Start with basic personalization parameters
 - Implement feedback mechanisms to improve over time
 - Use default strategies when specific data is unavailable

-## 9. Success Metrics

-To evaluate the success of the MVP, consider tracking:

-1. **Conversation Quality**: Coherence, relevance, and naturalness of responses
-2. **Personalization Effectiveness**: How well the system adapts to different investors
-3. **Technical Performance**: Response times, error rates, and system stability
-4. **User Satisfaction**: Feedback from both founders and investors

 I'll expand on the personalization capabilities and how we'll gather and use investor information in the MVP.
 Here's a more detailed breakdown: